carl2087/final-whistle/README.md

 ## CSS framework

-To help speed up design and building of the site I decided to use the Materialize&copy; front-end framework I chose this because firstly I like the way the cards looked and worked which forms the basis of the index page on the site and also to challenge myself to use a different framework from Bootstrap&copy;.
+To help speed up design and building of the site I decided to use the Materialize front-end framework I chose this because firstly I like the way the cards looked and worked which forms the basis of the index page on the site and also to challenge myself to use a different framework from Bootstrap.
 This did have it's challenges along the way to ensure everything worked as it should but in the end I think it was the right choice and would do it again.

 ![Materialize](./assets/readme-images/materialize-logo.png)